alpaaaca/yildirimalper.github.io/content/blog/creating-a-new-theme.md

 |      🍎 |            0.9875 | 0.4079641350210971 |
 ```

+This time what we calculated in **(1)** as the unit price for one 🍋 from different retailers, **0.844**, is in-line with the above result **0.8441578148710167** and we can be assured that our calculations
+are correct!

-In real-case scenarios, you may need to deal with `NULL` or `zero` values, therefore you might need to use functions like `COALESCE` and `NULLIF`:
+In real-case scenarios, you may also need to deal with `NULL` or `zero` values, therefore you might need to use functions like `COALESCE` and `NULLIF`:

 ```sql
 sum(T.w_i::double precision * T.price / COALESCE(NULLIF(T.w_j, 0), 1::bigint)::double precision) OVER (PARTITION BY T.product) AS weighted_average,